-AND AUTOMATIC AERIAL SELECTOR Locations of Controls, Model 116 Selecting the Wave Band You will note from the illustration that there are five positions of the wave band indicator, viz.: 1, 2, 3, 4, and 5.
-The position of the "golden pointer" on the wave band indicator knob and also the "glowing arrow" on the dial (which moves from band to band as the wave band indicator is turned), indicates clearly which band is in use, and assists in tuning the wanted station.
-Tuning Standard Broadcasts We suggest you first become familiar with tuning standard (American) broadcast stations.
-Turn the Wave Band Indicator to position "4" (standard American band).
+Locations of Controls, Model 650

+Selecting the Wave Band

+You will note from the illustration that there are four positions of the Wave Band Indicator, viz.: 1, 2, 3 and 4; each corresponding to one of the four scales or bands on the dial.
+We suggest you first become familiar with tuning standard (American) stations.

+Tuning Standard Broadcasts

+Turn the Wave Band Indicator to position "3" (standard American band).
 You can now select the station or program you want by turning the Station Selector.
 The figures on the standard broadcast scale, by adding a zero, are "kilocycles" (KC) as given in most station lists.
 For example: WJZ (760 KC) comes in at 76; WCAU (1170 KC) comes in at 117.
 After getting the station, tune it in accurately by means of "Shadow Tuning" (explained below) then adjust the volume to suit your taste.
-DO NOT reduce volume by turning the "Station Selector" away from the station, as this will spoil the tone.
-Using Shadow Tuning The slot or window directly above the dial is the Shadow-Tuning screen.
+DO NOT reduce volume by the station as this will expell the tops turning the "Station Selector" away from the station, as this will spoil the tone.

+Some U. S. Police Stations are heard at the upper end of this scale (above 150).

+Using Shadow Tuning

+The slot or window directly above the dial is the Shadow-Tuning screen.
 When tuning a station, adjust until the shadow is narrowest.
+This is the point of correct and best tone.

+Tuning Police

-This is the point of correct and Tuning Police, Amateur and Aircraft Turn the Wave Band Indicator to position "3."
-You can now receive U. S. Police Stations at the section marked on the scale.
-Amateur and Aircraft Stations may also be heard on this scale, at the points indicated.
+Turn the Wave Band Indicator to position "2".
+You can now receive U. S. Police Stations at the section marked on the scale (2.3-2.5).
 Turn the Station Selector slowly, and use the Slow-Speed Tuning Knob if necessary.
 A list of U. S. Police Stations will be found on the All-Wave Log supplied with this folder.

+Tuning Short-Waves

+Turn the Wave Band Indicator to position "1."
+The best part of the dial to tune will depend on the time of day.
+The following schedule may be observed in general:

+MORNING AFTERNOON AND EVENING

+17.7-18.0 11.2-12.0

+15.0-15.5 9.5-10.0

+5.8-7.4

-Tuning Short-Waves Short-wave stations (American and foreign) are received on Bands 1 and 2, mostly at the sections where the horizontal line below the divisions is heavier and darker.
-Band 1 is the "Daytime" band.
-Stations may be received on this band during the day until about 4 P. M. (standard time).
-On Band 2 short-wave reception is obtained in the afternoon and evening (till midnight).
-Tune between 9.5 and 10.0 during the afternoon (till about 6 P. M.) and from 4.1 to 4.4, and 5.7 to 6.8, during the evening (6 P. M. till midnight).
-Refer to the All-Wave Log supplied with these instructions for a list of foreign and American short-wave stations, with their frequencies in "megacycles" and the corresponding wave length in "meters."
+The sections listed above are indicated on the dial, the line below the scale divisions being darker at these points.
+The class of station is also printed on the dial.
+Refer to the All-Wave Log supplied with these instructions for a list of foreign and American short-wave stations, with their frequencies in "megacycles" and the corresponding wave-length in "meters."
 (A megacycle is 1,000 kilocycles; this unit is used in short waves to avoid using large numbers with many zeros.
-Bands 1, 2 and 3 are calibrated in megacycles.)
-When trying for a certain station, tune very slowly back and forth across the proper number on the dial, using the Slow-Speed Tuning Knob which enables you to get the exact point for best reception.
-The "glowing arrow" will also assist you in tuning accurately.
+The short-wave and police scales are calibrated in megacycles.)

+When trying for a certain station, tune very slowly back and forth across the proper number on the dial, using the Slow-Speed Tuning Knob, which enables you to get the exact point for best reception.

-Tuning Weather Reports Turn the Wave Band Indicator to position "5."
+Tuning Weather Reports

+Turn the Wave Band Indicator to position "4."
 On this band you may hear government weather reports from the aircraft beacon stations.

-Program Control Positions A, B and C are generally best for American stations (standard or shortwave).
-Either position A (mellow) or B (brilliant) may be used for reception of music; position C is recommended for receiving speech broadcasts.
-Either position D (normal) or E (noise-reducing) will usually be found best for foreign reception.
+Program Control

+Turn the "Program Control" knob to position A or B if you desire "Mellow" or "Brilliant" reception (generally best for standard American broadcasts); or to position C or D for "Normal" or Noise-Reducing Reception (usually best for short-wave stations).
+These positions are arbitrary, and much will depend on the type of program and individual taste of the listener.